 5. Invest in a Reusable Water Bottle

-Eliminate plastic water bottles from our homes, streets, and ultimately, our oceans.
-Join the global effort to eliminate single-use plastic BY banning plastic water bottles from your house for Earth Day’s sake!
+Eliminate plastic pollution from our homes, streets, and ultimately, our oceans.
+Reducing plastic is one of the biggest individual challenges, but its impact is huge!
+Join the global effort to eliminate single-use plastic and save our oceans by banning plastic water bottles from your house for Earth Day’s sake!

 We’ve been fans of Klean Kanteen’s water bottles for a long time (even before we had the privilege of hosting Jim Osgood, former CEO of Klean Kanteen, on our podcast).
 Steel water bottles are not only better for the planet, but they have the power of maintaining the temperature of their contents—a power not shared by their evil sibling the plastic water bottle.
 It also gives you a place to put all those cool stickers you are so excited about.